All Compounding

 What's Included:

-Peptide therapy at America First Pharmacies centers on two established options, sermorelin and bremelanotide, also known as PT-141.
+Peptide therapy at America First Pharmacies covers a range of compounded peptides.
+Sermorelin and bremelanotide, also known as PT-141, have the longest track record, and we prepare a number of others as well.
 We prepare customized medications when your prescriber determines a commercially available product is not right for you, for example a strength that is not manufactured or a form that is easier for you to use.

 Everything starts with a prescription.
+We do not prescribe.
 Your prescriber evaluates your health and decides whether a compounded peptide makes sense for you.
 We then prepare it to the exact strength and form they specify, and our pharmacist walks you through storage, handling, and how to take it correctly.

-We keep our peptide list short on purpose.
 We prepare only peptides that are eligible for compounding under current FDA guidance, and we review that list as guidance changes.
-If you have read about a peptide online and do not see it here, ask our pharmacist.
+To find out which compounded peptides we currently prepare and whether one fits your prescriber's plan, call the pharmacy and ask our pharmacist.

 About Sermorelin